GalacticFog/gestalt-catalog-ui/README.md

 The Gestalt Catalog is under **heavy development**.

 ## Goals
-* Allow you render a Ui store catalog based off of any Helm Chart based repo
+* Allow you render a Ui store catalog based from some collection of resources (Helm Charts, Swagger docs, serverless configs, etc...)

 ## Workflow
-* Compile a catalog based off of any valid Helm Chart  based repo
+* Compile a catalog based off of a target source code repo
 * Statically build a Ui
-* publish it to a location where it can be hosted (S3/Minio, etc...)
+* Publish it to a location where it can be hosted (S3/Minio, etc...) via CI

 ## Compiler Plugins
 The `config` directory conists of an main index config file, a plugin-manifest and a directory of plugins you wish to register